-Feed budgeting will allow you to relate pasture supply with animal feeding needs during the year.
-Importantly it will identify pasture shortages in advance and allow them to be countered by means such as nitrogen application, cropping and hay conservation or purchase.
+Feed budgeting will allow you to match pasture supply with animal feeding needs during the year.
+Importantly it will identify pasture shortages in advance and allow them to be countered by nitrogen application, cropping and hay conservation or purchase.

-The broad aim with feed budgeting is to maintain overall pasture cover on your farm between 1,000 and 2,500 kg DM/ha.
-If you go outside these limits both animal and pasture performance will suffer.
+The broad aim of feed budgeting is to maintain overall pasture cover between 1,000 and 2,500 kg DM/ha.
+Outside these limits both animal and pasture performance will suffer.

 The feed budget can be compiled manually or with the use of a computer spreadsheet or specialist packages available through farm management consultants and computer software companies.
-You will need to continually review your feed budget according to seasonal changes, especially the unexpected.
+Continually review your feed budget according to seasonal changes.

-The steps involved in constructing your feed budget are:
+The steps involved in constructing a feed budget are:

-- · reconciliation of stock carried
+- Reconciliation of stock carried

-- · assessment of pasture cover
+- Assessment of pasture cover

-- · calculation of feed supply & demand
+- Calculation of feed supply and demand.